 This American-Chinese sesame chicken recipe adaptation uses common ingredients like ketchup that really make it easy for anyone to cook it.
 It is sweet, sour, and delicious.

 The chicken pieces are coated with an egg/soy sauce/cornstarch mixture, making them crispy.
-I am sure you will love this easy homemade sesame chicken.
+I am sure you will love this easy homemade sesame chicken, and if you love Asian cuisine as much as I do, here are some other amazing Asian-inspired recipes for you:

 How To Make Sesame Chicken?

-Have all ingredients ready before starting to cook.
+Have all ingredients ready before you start cooking.
 You will need two shallow dishes, a small saucepan, and a medium-sized skillet, as well as a slotted spoon and a spatula.

 - In a shallow dish, beat the egg together with two tablespoons of soy sauce.

 - To this mixture, add the chicken pieces and two tablespoons of cornstarch.
-Mix well until all the chicken pieces are well covered in the mix.
+Mix well until all the chicken pieces are covered well.

 - While the oil is heating in a medium-sized skillet over medium-high heat, make the sauce.

-- In a small saucepan, combine the water, honey, ketchup, sesame oil, lime juice, a pinch of salt, and the remaining tablespoon of soy sauce.
+- Combine the water, honey, ketchup, sesame oil, lime juice, a pinch of salt, and the remaining tablespoon of soy sauce in a small saucepan.
 Stir and simmer for 10 mins until thickened.

 - Once the oil is hot, fry the chicken pieces in batches until brown and crispy.
 Transfer them to a plate lined with a paper towel.

-- Transfer them to a shallow dish and pour the sauce over them.
+- Place them in a shallow dish and pour the sauce over them.
 Make sure all chicken pieces are well covered with sauce.

 - Serve over white rice and top with sesame seeds and sliced green onions.